 Though microbes often carry negative connotations due to the association of certain microbes with diseases, many other microbes carry several benefits.
 For example, microbes underpin processes such as industrial fermentation (which is used to make useful products such as alcohol, vinegar and dairy products) and antibiotic production.
 They also act as molecular vehicles to transfer DNA to complex organisms such as plants and animals.

-Microbiology is a broad discipline, and microbiologists study microbes at the level of proteins and genes (molecular biology), at the cellular level (cell biology and physiology), and at community level (public health, ecology and epidemiology).
+Microbiology is a broad discipline, and microbiologists study microbes at the level of proteins and genes (molecular biology), at the cellular level (cell biology and physiology), and at the community level (public health, ecology and epidemiology).
 Branches of microbiology include virology, parasitology, mycology, microbial genetics and bacteriology.

 Did you know?